The Emerging Poet Prize

-We're excited to launch our annual manuscript revision lab—work with great editors and other writers to take your book of poetry to the next level of authenticity and meaning.
-Details coming soon.
+We're excited to launch our annual manuscript revision lab—work with great editors and other writers to take your book of poetry to the next level of authenticity and craft.

 The Love & Eros Prize

-We’re delighted to offer the inaugural Love & Eros Prize for 2021: $3000 and publication!
+We’re delighted to bring back the Love & Eros Prize for 2022: awarding $3000 and publication!
 We encourage love poems beyond the confines of what’s traditionally “romantic.”
 Rather, we’re seeking unflinching examinations of our sharpest human sensations—those of desire, longing, devotion, and intimacy.
 All iterations of love are welcome—send us your bitter and your sweet, your queer, platonic, reverent, and devotional.
-The winner will be selected by our guest judge.
+The winner will be selected by our guest judge, Carl Phillips.
 Second and third place will receive $300 and $200, respectively.